 One to check at the outset to potentially save you a wild goose chase (and costs).
 Does the authorised planning use of the property allow it to be used as a hair or beauty salon?

 If not, you’ll need to apply for a change of use.
 And this costs you both time and money.
 To change the planning user class, an application must be made with the local planning office, but first you need to obtain the Landlord’s formal consent to the change of use.
 And guess what.
 The landlord invariably charges you for the privilege of giving his consent in a formal Licence document.

 Who is responsible for the costs of repairs to my salon building?

-If, at the start, you’re doing a lot of structural work to improve the building to get your salon up and running – re-wiring, plumbing, new toilets etc. – then negotiate with the Landlord to either reduce the on-going rent or get a rent free period.
+If at the start, you’re doing a lot of structural work to improve the building to get your salon up and running – re-wiring, plumbing, new toilets etc. – then negotiate with the Landlord to either reduce the rent or get a rent free period.
 After all, you’re improving the fabric of the building and this is to the landlord’s advantage.

 Any other hidden salon premises costs?